Sathishk2/Linear-Regression/README.md

 # Regression
 Hi

-Thanks for visiting my Linear Regression Repository.
+Thanks for visiting my Regression Repository.

 In this repository, I learn how to